taylorbrooks007/tracker-app/README.md

 ## Features

--Input menstrual cycle length to receive predictions for the next period and -ovulation dates.
+- Input menstrual cycle length to receive predictions for the next period and - ovulation dates.
--Informative static pages about the hormonal cycle.
+- Informative static pages about the hormonal cycle.
--User-friendly and responsive design.
+- User-friendly and responsive design.

 ## Technologies Used

--React
-\*JavaScript
-+HTML
--SCSS
+- React
+- JavaScript
+- HTML
+- SCSS

+## Upcoming Features

+- Show links for informational pages
+- Attractive styling for informational pages